mr-katsini/Trek/README.md

 _disclaimer - This was a personal project that was intended to solve a requirement for another personal project_

 **Trek** is a database versioning tool for database first projects.
+Write sql and version it _kinda_ safely.

 ## Features